 Mission Marshall and the Marshall Independent School District have partnered to provide a brand new bicycle to every third grade elementary student who improves his or her grade level reading by at least one level.
-Read to Rides inaugural year was the 2016-2017 school year.
-268 students earned bikes that year and 324 students earned bikes in the 2017-2018 school year.
-Reading levels continue to rise!
+Read to Ride has donated more than 1000 bicyles to deserving young readers since it’s inception in the 2016/2017 school year!
+Reading levels are continuing to progress with your generous support.

 From the District and Mission Marshall Press Release:

 Marshall ISD third graders who increase their reading skills during the 2016-2017 school year will soon have a nice little prize courtesy of Mission Marshall.

 During a meeting last week with MISD principals, Mission Marshall announced that it has partnered with the district to sponsor a new “Read to Ride” program which will provide brand-new bicycles to all third graders in the district who meet specified reading goals at their campus.
 The students’ progress will be monitored throughout the school year, and those who reach their goals will be awarded a brand-new, fully-assembled bicycle.

 “One of our target areas at Mission Marshall is childhood literacy,” said Mission Marshall Director Misty Scott.
 “Third grade reading levels are an indicator of future academic success, so Mission Marshall has decided to offer the Read to Ride program to those students.
 We are thrilled to partner with MISD, support our teachers and to encourage strong reading skills in our third graders.”